ATL-WDI-Curriculum/js-jquery/readme.md

 - Method: `.html()`
   - jQuery comes with tons of methods that we can use to traverse and modify the DOM, among other things.
   - In this example we're looking at `.html()`, which returns the HTML contents of a DOM object.
-  - We'll go over a few today, and you'll go over a lot more of them with Andy during your second jQuery class.
+  - We'll go over a few today, and you'll go over a lot more of them in your second jQuery class.

 ### Wrap it in cash